awsdocs/amazon-eks-user-guide/doc_source/adot-reqts.md

 ## TLS certificate requirement<a name="adot-reqtcr"></a>

 The ADOT Operator uses [admission webhooks](https://kubernetes.io/docs/reference/access-authn-authz/webhook/) to mutate and validate the Collector Custom Resource \(CR\) requests\.
 In Kubernetes, the webhook requires a TLS certificate that the API server is configured to trust\.
 There are multiple ways for you to generate the required TLS certificate\.
-However, the default method is to install the [cert\-manager](https://cert-manager.io/docs/) manually with a version of *less than `1.6.0`*\.
+However, the default method is to install the latest version of the [cert\-manager](https://cert-manager.io/docs/) manually\.
 The cert\-manager generates a self\-signed certificate\.

-**Important**
-The ADOT Operator is compatible with cert\-manager versions of less than `1.6.0`\.
-Don't use version `1.6.0`\.

 ### Installing cert\-manager<a name="adot-reqtcrsteps"></a>